 At CCF, our Fellows receive more than just support services and college counseling.
-To truly understand everything we have to offer you, please review Our Programs or contact us.
+To truly understand everything we have to offer you, please review our “What We Do” page or contact us.
 Find out how CCF can be there for you as you take the leap into higher education.

 - Academic Programs – CCF offers workshops such as Career Development & Networking, Community Meetings, Mentoring & Tutoring, and Crisis Intervention and Referrals.

 - Financial Aid – We will help you navigate the financial aid process and find ways to get the support you need.
 As a Fellow you will be able to work with a personal counselor to learn more and receive additional support.